Territories of Life

 Based on a proven model

-Conserva Aves was inspired by Conserva Colombia, a program developed between 2009 and 2017 to promote and facilitate the creation of protected areas in underrepresented ecosystems in this country.
-The program was a success, with 95 new protected areas established in the national territory.
-Now, Conserva Aves enhances, adapts, and scales this strategy at the hemispheric level.
+Conserva Aves drew inspiration from Conserva Colombia, a program developed between 2009 and 2017 that aimed to promote and facilitate the creation of protected areas in underrepresented ecosystems in the country.

 Vultur gryphus - Mauricio Ossa